offen/analyticstxt/draft-ring-analyticstxt.md

 ##### none

 The software does not define a way for users to opt in or opt out of the collection of usage data.
+This value also applies to scenarios where only a subset of data is collected by default and could be extended by opting in.
 This value MUST NOT be used in conjunction with other values.

 ##### opt-in